YC3/SEPIRA/README.md

 # SEPIRA-package
-Systens EPigenomics Inference of Regulatory Activity
+Systems EPigenomics Inference of Regulatory Activity

 `SEPIRA` is a novel algorithm which estimates transcription factor activity in any given sample from its genome-wide mRNA expression or DNA methylation profile[1].
 It encompasses two main steps: